sbt/junit-interface/README.txt

       org.junit.runner.notification.RunListener.
 An instance of this class is created and added to the JUnit Runner, so that it will receive the run events.
       For more information, see RunListener <http://junit.org/javadoc/latest/org/junit/runner/notification/RunListener.html>.
+      Note: this uses the test-classloader, so the class needs to be defined in src/test or src/main or included as a test or compile dependency

   Any parameter not starting with - or + is treated as a glob pattern for matching tests.
 Unlike the patterns given directly to sbt's "test-only"